NannyML/nannyml/docs/tutorials/performance_estimation.rst

 .. image:: ../_static/tutorial-perf-est-guide-analysis-f1.svg

+Let's describe each element of the plot:

-The purple dashed step plot shows the estimated performance in each chunk of analysis period.
+* The purple dashed step plot shows the estimated performance in each chunk of the analysis period.
 Thick squared point marker indicates the middle of this period.

-Solid, low-saturated purple line *behind* indicates the confidence band.
+* The solid, low-saturated purple line *behind* indicates the confidence band.

-Red horizontal
-dashed lines show upper and lower thresholds.
-If the estimated performance crosses upper or lower threshold and alert is raised which is indicated with red, low-saturated background in the whole width of the relevant chunk.
-This is additionally indicated by red point marker in the middle of the chunk.
+* The red horizontal dashed lines show upper and lower thresholds.

+* If the estimated performance crosses the upper or lower threshold an alert is raised which is indicated with a red, low-saturated background in the whole width of the relevant chunk.
+This is additionally indicated by a red point marker in the middle of the chunk.

 Description of tabular results above explains how the confidence bands and thresholds are calculated.
 Additional information is shown in the hover (these are interactive plots).